AMRVT25/antibiotics/README.md

 # antibiotics
-Code for mater thesis regarding AMR
+Code for master thesis on AMR